WildSmilodon/Andromeda/README.md

 * Jure Ravnik, Mitja Štrakl, Jana Wedel, Paul Sterinamnn, Matjaž Hriberšek: Stokes Flow Induced Drag and Torque on Asbestos Particles can not be estimated by a Simplistic Ellipsoidal Approximation, to appear in 2022

-* Mitja Štrakl, Matjaž Hriberšek, Jana Wedel, Paul Sterinamnn, Jure Ravnik: A model for translation and rotation resistance tensors for superellipsoidal particles in Stokes flow, to appear in 2022/2023
+* Štrakl, M., Hriberšek, M., Wedel, J., Steinmann, P., Ravnik, J. (2022).
+A Model for Translation and Rotation Resistance Tensors for Superellipsoidal Particles in Stokes Flow.
+J. Mar.
+Sci.
+Eng.
+2022, 10, 369. doi:10.3390/jmse10030369

 ### Installation & test: